globalbioticinteractions/globalbioticinteractions.github.io/how-to.md

 ```
 - Don't forget the quotation marks in the formula!

+### Name matching with other databases <span id="nomer"/>
+To match or cross-reference names in GloBI to names in other databases such as ITIS or NCBI, check out the tool [Nomer](https://github.com/globalbioticinteractions/nomer)...

 ❗⚠️ under construction ⚠️ ❗

 [Top of Page](#top)

+---

 Hopefully, this page had some helpful content to help you navigate GloBI!!